thelinuxhobbyist/studiolin/content/about.md

 All articles are:

-- Written and reviewed for technical accuracy
+- Written and edited for technical accuracy
 - Based on real-world use, industry practice, and public documentation
 - Intended to inform and explain, not promote products or vendors
 - Supported by official documentation, public reports, and primary sources where appropriate